dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

   - **Description:** Outlines the plan to implement a fullscreen toggle feature for the interactive report viewer, enhancing the immersive reading experience.
   - **Tags:** plan, ui, ux, report viewer, fullscreen, feature

+### A34. aiascent.dev - Whitepaper Introduction Content

+  - **Description:** Provides the new introductory content for the homepage's interactive whitepaper, "Process as Asset," designed to welcome users and explain the interface.
+  - **Tags:** page design, home page, report viewer, whitepaper, content, user guide

+### A36. aiascent.dev - Learn Page - V2V Pathway Definition

+  - **Description:** Provides the expanded definitional content for the "Vibecoding to Virtuosity Pathway" section of the Learn page.
+  - **Tags:** learn, content, vibecoding, virtuosity, cognitive apprenticeship

+### A37. aiascent.dev - Learn Page - Annotator and Toolmaker

+  - **Description:** Provides the expanded definitional content for the "Stages 1 & 2: The Annotator and The Toolmaker" section of the Learn page.
+  - **Tags:** learn, content, vibecoding, virtuosity, cognitive apprenticeship

+### A38. aiascent.dev - Learn Page - Recursive Learner and Virtuoso

+  - **Description:** Provides the expanded definitional content for the "Stages 3 & 4: The Recursive Learner and The Virtuoso" section of the Learn page.
+  - **Tags:** learn, content, vibecoding, virtuosity, cognitive apprenticeship

+### A39. aiascent.dev - Learn Page - Apex Skill Definition

+  - **Description:** Provides the expanded definitional content for "The Apex Skill: On-the-Fly Tooling" section of the Learn page.
+  - **Tags:** learn, content, vibecoding, virtuosity, cognitive apprenticeship

 ## III.
 Design and Assets

 ### A15. aiascent.dev - Asset Wishlist and Directory Structure